Sri Lanka lifts ban on alcohol sales to women

 The law had stated that any alcoholic drink, including wine, could not be sold to women, reported Xinhua news agency.
 Women were also required to get the approval of the state's excise commissioner to work "in licensed premises", including restaurants.

-Finance Minister Mangala Samaraweera signed the notification revoking the ban to restore gender equality and promote tourism, the Ministry of Mass Media and Finance said on Thursday (Jan 11).
+Finance Minister Mangala Samaraweera signed the notification revoking the ban to restore gender equality and promote tourism, the Ministry of Mass Media and Finance said last Thursday.
 The government also decided to allow liquor outlets to stay open an hour later, until 10pm.

 The ban was not always strictly enforced, reported BBC.